ZACHSTRIVES/PyNeuro/README.md

 ## Usage

-1. Importing the module: `from NeuroPy import NeuroPy`
+1. Importing the module: `from PyNeuro.PyNeuro import PyNeuro`
 2. Initializing: `pn = PyNeuro()`
 3. After initializing, if required the callbacks can be set
 4. Then call `pn.connect()` method, it will connect with TCP Socket server.